Price from 1399 $

 Arrive to Cairo airport, meet and assist, the Egyptian museum and lunch

-We will start our amazing round trip in the wonderful land Egypt by visiting Cairo Museum which is considered the oldest archaeological museum in the Middle East.
+We will start our amazing round trip in the wonderful land of Egypt by visiting Cairo Museum which is considered the oldest archaeological museum in the Middle East.

 The Egyptian Museum in Cairo houses the largest collection of Pharaonic antiquities in the world.
 The museum displays an extensive collection spanning from the Predynastic Period to the Greco-Roman.

-Among the museum’s unique collection are the burial treasure of Yuya and Thuya from the valley of the kings, the treasures of Tanis, the Narmer Palette, which is showing the unification of Upper and Lower Egypt under the first Pharao of the first royal family and dynasty.
+Among the museum’s unique collection are the burial treasure of Yuya and Thuya from the valley of the kings, the treasures of Tanis, the Narmer Palette, which is showing the unification of Upper and Lower Egypt under the first Pharaoh of the first royal family and dynasty.

 The Egyptian Museum also houses the splendid statues of the great kings Cheops, Chephren, and Menkaure, the builders of the Giza three pyramids.
 An extensive collection of papyri, sarcophagi and jewelry, among other objects, completes this uniquely expansive museum.